 (2) An individual must be at least twenty-one (21) years of age to adopt.

-(3) We decline adopting to individuals or families that own more than one dog or own a cat-aggressive canine.
+(3) We decline adopting to individuals or families owning more than one dog or own a cat-aggressive canine.

-(4) When sure of your choice but before our final agreeing to the adoption, we require the family canine to come to our shelter and meet your new family feline.
-The purpose of the visit is to evaluate your feline to be sure it can readily accept your family dog.
+(4) For families owning a canine, we require the canine to come to our shelter.
+W have procedures in place to ensure the likelihood the felines being considered for adoption will adapt well to the canine.
 Despite what people may tell you, we know some felines, even when very young, simply do not want a dog in their lives, or may never become a friend to it.

-(5) We do not do "same moment" or "impulse" adoptions.
+(5) We do not do "impulse" adoptions.
 In other words, we will require that you and others take time in selecting the cat for a lifetime and we will provide all the background information you need.
 We encourage you to spend appropriate time choosing the right feline for you.
-We have mny cats and one will stand out from the others.
+We have many cats and one will stand out from the others.

 (6) The maximum number of felines in the household, including the one(s) being adopted is three.
 An individual may request to be an exception to this policy but must establish a reasonable basis to waive.